 Traffic lights are a key factor for a smooth traffic flow.
 In the future, traffic lights with pedestrian recognition and a holistically interconnected traffic light system will help to make traffic smoother and more efficient in Vienna.
+Additionally, through weather and environmental sensors that are mounted to Viennese traffic lights, a dense grid of measuring stations is formed, which provide valuable data for diverse applications.

 Algorithms recognise desire to cross